CSC510-Group13/hw05-project/README.md

   - `make step2`: Remove stop words from the cleaned text.
   - `make step3`: Identify the top ten most frequent words.
   - `make step4`: Generate a word frequency table.

-For further details on the usage of Make, Gawk, and shell scripting, refer to the documentation in `docs/hw05notes.md`.